bigjosh/Move38-Arduino-Platform/bootloader/Bootloader.md

 Since we will almost certainly never use the external interrupt pins, we can take over interrupt vectors 1 and 2 and use them for letting the bootloader and game call each other.

 ### Bootloader jump points

 Here are the jump points that that the bootloader exposes to the game:

 Vector 0: At address 0x3800.
 This is the normal entry point at hardware reset and will copy the built-in game down to the active area and execute it starting at the game reset vector 0x000.

 Vector 1: At address 0x3804.
 This is the entry point for "seeding" mode.
 The bootloader will take over interrupts and start trying to send this game to neighboring tiles.
 When it is done, it will restart the active game by jumping to 0x0000.

-Vector 1: At address 0x3808.
-This is the entry point for "download" mode.
-The bootloader will take over interrupts and start trying to download a new game from a neighboring tile. `R25` must contain the face that the "seed" packet came from.
-This will be used as the source for the download.
+Interrupts should be off (`cli()`) when jumping to these vectors.

 ### Game jump points